jbudz/kibana/x-pack/README.md

 Run single tests by appending `grep` parameter to the end of the URL.
 For example `http://localhost:9876/debug.html?grep=ML%20-%20Explorer%20Controller` will only run tests with 'ML - Explorer Controller' in the describe block.

 #### Running server unit tests
-You can run server-side unit tests by running:
+You can run mocha unit tests by running:

 ```
-yarn test:server
+yarn test:mocha
 ```

 #### Running functional tests